 The corner of Harry’s lips curved into the same half-smile.
 ‘No?
 That doesn’t sound familiar?
 It must’ve been another French witch with an exceptional grasp of the disillusionment spell, then.
 What did Madame Maxime say?’

 Fleur stepped across in front of the door.
 ‘She said you cheated by bringing the model dragon in and that if you had summoned it, you might’ve got full marks.’

-A spark of anger flickered in his eyes, then faded.
+A spark of anger flickered in his eyes and faded.
 ‘I forgot about the wands only rule.
 How stupid of me.’

 ‘You still came second.’